• Skip to primary navigation

 Sin stocks and their corresponding lenders are the direct opposite of green bonds, and in modern times this describes the kind of basket that most managers wouldn’t recommend you to keep your eggs in.

-As a whole, we know that sin stocks have a negative impact on the environment – and often, on the eventual consumers.
+We know that sin stocks hurt the environment – and often, on the eventual consumers.

 Green investing, in general, is a means to move away from sin stocks and fossil fuels for a better future.
 There’s all of the investment value, but none of the risk.